cppalliance/safe-cpp/proposal/draft.md

 ### Non-static member functions with lifetimes

-At this point in development, lifetime parameters are not supported for non-static member functions where the enclosing class has lifetime parameters, including including template lifetime parameters.
+At this point in development, lifetime parameters are not supported for non-static member functions where the enclosing class has lifetime parameters, including template lifetime parameters.
 Use the `self` parameter to declare an explicit object parameter.
 Non-static member functions don't have full object parameter types, which makes it challenging for the compiler to attach lifetime arguments.
 As the project matures it's likely that this capability will be included.

 Constructors, destructors and the relocation constructor don't take explicit `self` parameters.
 But that's less problematic because the language won't form function pointers.